CMC Veryca: Second Facelift (1998-2007)

-The fourth generation Varica debuted in 1998, and was essentially an extended facelift of the third generation Varica.
-A 1.2-litre engine replaced the smaller 1100, and the facelift also included a longer, more rounded nose.
-The Chinese name remained "Weili" (威利).
-Still offered in both van and pickup bodystyles, the fourth generation CMC Varica was sold until 2007.
+1998, an extended facelift included a longer, more rounded nose design.
+A 1.2-litre engine replaced the smaller 1.1-litre.
+It was sold until 2007.

 Veryca (2000-Present)

-In 2000, the succeeding product of the second generation Verica debuted.
-It was based on the sixth generation Mitsubishi Minicab Town Box Wide version and was renamed to Veryca with the Chinese name changed to Lingli (菱利).
+In 2000, the succeeding product of the second generation Varica debuted.
+It was based on the sixth generation Mitsubishi Minicab Town Box Wide and was renamed to Veryca with the Chinese name changed to 菱利 (Líng Lì).
 The design was restyled by China Motor Corporation's own research and design center.
 The redesign extended the rear overhang and also changed the front and rear down road graphics.